Board Youth Advisor Program

 3. Eligibility

-2. Hold at least one share of Class A, B, C stock and/or own Class D stock
+2. Be a holder of at least one share of Class A, B or C Settlement Common Stock and/or Class D Descendants’ Life Estate Stock of the Corporation

 A History of Sealaska Board Youth Advisors